-Rural Residential Zone is the most appropriate zoning in the mapped location because:
+Rural Residential Zone is the most appropriate zoning in this location because:

 - a.
-The properties located within this area are consistent with the intended purpose of the Rural Residential Zone. - b.
-The PDP mapped extent the Rural Residential Zone does not follow a logical and defensible boundary. - c.
-The character and amenity of this area is consistent with the PDP zoned land Rural Residential Zone, establishing a coherent peri-urban pattern and character to Kerikeri. - d.
-These properties do not fit with the proposed zone criteria of the Horticulture Zone. - e.
+There are properties located within this area that are consistent with the intended purpose of the Rural Residential Zone. - b.
+The character and amenity of this area is consistent with the PDP zoned land Rural Residential Zone. - c.
 The proposed Horticulture Zone fails to enable sustainable use and development of the properties within this area.

-The Rural Residential Zone is intended to provide for development around existing urban areas where they are contiguous with the urban environment, to cater for growth and to provide a transition between urban and rural zones.
-The area sought to be rezoned will achieve these outcomes.
+The Rural Residential Zone is indented to provide for development around existing urban areas where they are contiguous with the urban environment, to cater for growth and to provide a transition between urban and rural zones.
+The area to be rezoned will achieve these outcomes.